Adversarial Robustness of Partitioned Quantum Classifiers: Experimental Results

-The results presented here correspond to the case where $\gamma$ is set to $0$, and the adversarial gates act on a local set of qubits, specifically qubits $3 ,4$ and $5$ for Fig. \ref{fig-experiments-5} to \ref{fig-experiments-8} and qubits $5 ,6, 7$ and $8$ for Fig. \ref{fig-experiments-9} to \ref{fig-experiments-12} (See Figure \ref{fig:experimental-settup}'s caption for the qubit numbering scheme used in our experiments).
+\paragraph{MNIST and FMNIST:} The results presented here correspond to the case where the adversarial gates act on a local set of qubits, specifically qubits $3 ,4$ and $5$ for Figures \ref{fig-exp-5} to \ref{fig-exp-8} and qubits $5 ,6, 7$ and $8$ for Figures \ref{fig-exp-9} to \ref{fig-exp-12} (See Figure~\ref{fig:experimental-settup}'s caption for the qubit numbering scheme used in our experiments).
+In Figs.~\ref{fig-exp-5}–\ref{fig-exp-12}, the left-hand plots correspond to the MNIST dataset, and the right-hand plots correspond to the FMNIST dataset.